-Our first day ends with a fitting welcome dinner at an old sake brewery which specializes in an elaborate course menu of delicate tofu cuisine.
+Our first day ends with a fitting welcome dinner at an old sake brewery which specializes in an elaborate multi-course menu of delicate tofu cuisine.

 Just south of Tokyo lies the modern city of Yokohama, often overlooked by its more famous neighbour.
 However, its historical legacy is huge, being the site of the first foreign ships which arrived in 1858 to open Japan’s first trading port after centuries of isolation.
 Yokohama still retains an international feel and is particularly important to us as we explore how this history impacted Japan's food culture.

-First-stop is Yokohama's Archives of History.
-As well as the significant architecture, the place offer great background of how Yokohama introduced foreign cultures to Japan.
-Like many countries, modern Japan's food is fusion of cuisines from many other lands.
+First stop is Yokohama's Archives of History.
+As well as the significant architecture, the place offers a great background of how Yokohama introduced foreign cultures to Japan.
+Like many countries, modern Japan's food is a fusion of cuisine from many other lands.
 Much of Japanese food has its origins in Chinese cuisine, so naturally the next stop is Yokohama's Chinatown.
 It is Japan’s largest Chinatown, and originally home to thousands of Chinese traders who arrived in Yokohama as the country opened up.
-We walk through its narrow streets, sampling 'Chinese' street-food as we go.
+We walk through its narrow streets, sampling the Japanese version of Chinese street-food as we go.

 The tour heads back to Tokyo for dinner.
-Tonight you will enjoy a deep dive into a Japanese "salary-man's" culture, yakitori and beer.
+Tonight you will enjoy a deep dive into the Japanese "salary-man's" culture, yakitori and beer.